Nevada Governor Steve Sisolak tests positive for COVID-19

 Sisolak is the third person in his office to test positive for the virus.
 Last week, the governor’s office announced an unnamed Carson City-based staffer who had not been in close contact with Sisolak but had tested positive for the virus.
 In early October, Sisolak’s COVID-19 response director Caleb Cage also tested positive.
 The governor’s wife, Kathy Sisolak, tested negative for the virus on Friday.

-Carson City’s Health and Human Services Department has begun investigating the origins of the case and notifying anyone who may have come into contact with the governor, he said, adding that he plans to work from home for at least 10 days per their recommendation.
+Carson City’s Health and Human Services Department has begun investigating the origins of the case and notifying anyone who may have come into contact with the governor, he said, adding that he plans to work from home at the Governor’s Mansion in Carson City for at least 10 days per their recommendation.

 Sisolak’s announcement comes on a day that Nevada reported 1,857 additional coronavirus cases, the highest single-day total since the start of the pandemic.
 Nevada has reported 116,737 cases and 1,893 deaths throughout the pandemic.